tcdl/msb-java/doc/MSB.md

 `consumerThreadPoolSize` – number of consumer threads used to process incoming messages.
 Defines the level of parallelism.
 Default is 5.

 `consumerThreadPoolQueueCapacity` – maximum number of requests waiting in FIFO queue to be processed by consumer thread pool.
 Should be positive integer or -1.
 Value of -1 stands for unlimited.
-Default is 20.

 ## AMQP adapter